They don't make 'em like they used to.

 Before this gets too dark, though, let it be known that we can appreciate John Tucker Must Die for the of-its-time comedy that it is, one that the cast had a blast making.

-"We clicked so fast," Sophia Bush, who played scorned vegan Beth ("For you I don't have to give up all meat," the smitten animal rights activist assures John), told Movieweb.
-When she met her female costars, she continued, "I could sense the sort of communal sigh of relief.
+"We clicked so fast," Sophia Bush, who played scorned vegan Beth, told Movieweb, noting that when she met her female costars, "I could sense the sort of communal sigh of relief.
 The first time we all sat down it was like, 'Yeah, everybody here is so cool!
 Nobody is a diva, nobody is difficult.'
 We had the best time."

-So in the spirit of conspiring behind the scenes, and in honor of Metcalfe's, here are 15 secrets about John Tucker Must Die:
+So in the spirit of conspiring behind the scenes, here are 15 secrets about John Tucker Must Die:

 Ultimately, John Tucker Must Die was a modest success, reportedly costing $18 million to make and taking in $68 million at the box office.
 Critics didn't think much of it, but since here we are talking about it (and still laughing out loud at Coach Williams saying, "Yeah, yeah, I know, we all hate each other")...